ironcore-dev/metal-operator/docs/concepts/servers.md

       external component can run an out-of-band **day-2 operation** (a firmware or BIOS/BMC update, hardware rework, diagnostics, or low-level storage reconfiguration) that must not be fought by the reconcilers.
-    - While parked, both the `Server` and `ServerClaim` reconcilers stand down: the server is powered off, no boot is performed, and no power state is healed, so an intermediate restart during the procedure cannot boot the claim's image.
+    - Entering the state powers the server **off**.
+While parked, both the `Server` and `ServerClaim` reconcilers stand down: no boot is performed and no power state is healed, so the external actor owns power control (e.g. the power cycles a firmware update needs).
+Boot behavior during the procedure is the external actor's responsibility: it must ensure a correct boot order so the box does not boot the claim's image.
     - Only servers in the `Available` or `Reserved` state can be parked.
 A park request on a server in any other state is deferred until it reaches a parkable state.
     - See [Parking](#parking) below.